 - Read the Manhattan Declaration.
 Should believers sign this document?
 Why or why not?

-It’s Never To Late To Grow As An “Architect”
+It’s Never too Late to Grow As an “Elder”

 If you want something to do in your time with the Lord in the days (weeks/months?) ahead, grab this list and get busy with your community wrestling with what the Spirit says about each of these issues.
 I’m sure I don’t need to remind you that He has recorded His thoughts in His word and His thoughts are going to run contrary to the world’s and our flesh’s leanings (Prov 14:12).
 I pray your study and alignment with the Spirit’s leadership in each of these areas will lead to great days in your life and in the lives of those you lead.
 Leadership matters like nothing else.